syncfusion-content/extension-docs/Extension/WindowsForms-Extension/Template-Studio.md

 	>   </tbody>
 	> </table>

 13. If you install the trial setup or NuGet packages from nuget.org, you must register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key to your application since Syncfusion<sup style="font-size:70%">&reg;</sup> introduced the licensing system from the 2018 Volume 2 (v16.2.0.41) Essential Studio<sup style="font-size:70%">&reg;</sup> release.
 Navigate to the [help topic](https://help.Syncfusion.com/common/essential-studio/licensing/overview#how-to-generate-Syncfusion-license-key) to generate and register the Syncfusion<sup style="font-size:70%">&reg;</sup> license key to your application.
-Refer to this [blog](https://www.Syncfusion.com/blogs/post/whats-new-in-2018-volume-2.aspx) post for understanding the licensing changes introduced in 	Essential Studio<sup style="font-size:70%">&reg;</sup>.
+Refer to this [blog](https://www.Syncfusion.com/blogs/post/whats-new-in-2018-volume-2.aspx) post to understand the licensing changes introduced in 	Essential Studio<sup style="font-size:70%">&reg;</sup>.

 	![Syncfusion license registration required information dialog in Syncfusion WinForms project](Template-Studio-Images/Syncfusion-Project-Template-Gallery-8.png)